pocketjoso/sudokuJS/README.md

 	mySudokuJS.showCandidates();
 	mySudokuJS.hideCandidates();

-SudokuJS automatically removes impossible candidates on showCandidates(); candidates that can be eliminated via visualElimination (digit already exists in same house).
+SudokuJS automatically removes impossible candidates on showCandidates(); candidates that can be eliminated via visualElimination (number already exists in same house).

 #### Clear board
 Useful before entering new puzzle, if using keyboard input in the GUI.

 	mySudokuJS.clearBoard();

+#### Get/Set board
+Get the board and save it away if you want.
+Set a new board and play with that one instead.
+Setting automatically resets everything back to init state.

+	mySudokuJS.getBoard();

+	var newBoard = [
+		...
+	]

+	mySudokuJS.setBoard(newBoard);

 ### Callbacks